ranfysvalle02/explainable-ml/README.md

 ### Generative AI and Its Interpretability Challenges

 Generative AI models, such as large language models, are capable of generating human-quality text, but their complexity makes them difficult to interpret.
-While techniques like attention mechanisms can provide some insights into the model's decision-making process, a deeper understanding is often required.
+While techniques like attention mechanisms can provide some insights into the model's decision-making process, they feel a bit like a "black box".

 ### The Role of Neural Networks and Non-Linearity